ABMI-software/hand_controlLerobot/README.md

 - Python 3.6 or higher
 - Conda (recommended for managing dependencies)
 - Webcam with minimum 720p resolution
+- Arducam camera for object detection
 - SO-101 robot hardware setup
 - USB connection to the robot
+- CUDA-capable GPU (recommended for YOLOv8)

 ### Installation Methods